aranga-nana/pj-vgd-2021-09-01/README.md

 #Design
 Current design based on restful api design which.
-- Transport layer (Rest)
+- Rest Service
   WeatherController which handle the user request.
 It also responsible for passing correct http status code to client
 - Service Layer
-  Basically logic layer and also interact with other services.
+  Basically act as service/logic layer and also interact with other services.
   ApiKeyService - dealing with api key related logic including key schema and WeatherService - core application logic around the weather service OpenWeatherApiService - communicate with external Open Weather Api and provide data